13. Training and Deploying Object Detection with YOLO#

 By the end of this section, you will:

-• Understand the YOLO format and how to train a custom object detection model using YOLOv8.
+Understand the YOLO format and how to train a custom object detection model using YOLOv11.

 The dataset for this lesson is already formatted in YOLO format.
 You can load it directly for training and evaluation.
 Ensure you have the dataset uploaded before proceeding.

-Let’s first install the required libraries and set up the environment to train our YOLOv8 model.
+Let’s first install the required libraries and set up the environment to train our YOLOv11 model.
+Crucially Make sure that you are in a GPU runtime by running the cell below.
+It should output the GPU currently connected to.

 # Install the required dependencies